 Friday night, we took Nil to Charlestown Races for dinner and horse races!
 He was very surprised and delighted.
 We had an awesome time catching up over dinner while the ponies ran!
-We could not pick a winner between the 3 of us so we gave up and went home around 10.
+We could not pick a winner so we gave up and went home around 10.

 Saturday morning we ran a few errands and I took Nil to see Steve’s folks for a few minutes.
 I also introduced him to Nichol’s Hardware.
 A true destination in Loudoun County.
 It was hard to get him out of there!
 At noon we went to the party about 45 minutes away in Staunton at the pavillion on the river.
 What a great turnout Aunt Martha had!
 My Mom Pat, sister, Deena and great nephew Luke were invited too.
 It was the first time I’d seen Jeanne, Cecil, Vic and John since Christmas.

-Nil and I headed home before dark where we caught up with Steve.
+Nil and I headed home before dark.
 We visited for a few hours sitting on the deck watching the fireflies.
 We had a great time catching up.
 Nil was very helpful with a few minor household projects.
 Some we completed others we did not (needed more parts!)
 What a great weekend.
 In the last year, my family has tripled in volume, but it’s a great, warm feeling that everyone gets along and includes each other on the gatherings.
 I could not ask for a better outcome or response from such loving, wonderful and caring people.
 All of them…my family.

 This blog is named for Kelly, my half sister who is 4 years younger.
 Also, it’s to celebrate each and every family member I’ve found- who shares my DNA and all of my family who love me but do not share my DNA.
 Family, what a gift!